algorithmica-org/algorithmica/content/english/hpc/compilation/contracts.md

 }
 ```

-An interesting fact is that these checks are quite rarely actually executed during runtime, because compiler can often prove during compilation time that everything is fine — for example, when iterating in a `for` loop from 1 to the array size and indexing $i$-th element on each step.
+An interesting fact is that these checks are quite rarely actually executed during runtime, because the compiler can often prove, during compilation time, that everything will be fine.
+For example, when iterating in a `for` loop from 1 to the array size and indexing $i$-th element on each step, nothing illegal can possibly happen.

+### Assumptions

-When compiler can't prove inexistence of corner cases, but you can, you can use the mechanism of undefined behavior to provide it with additional information.
+When the compiler can't prove inexistence of corner cases, but you can, this additional information can be provided using the mechanism of undefined behavior.

 Clang has a helpful `__builtin_assume` function where you can put a statement that is guaranteed to be true, and compiler will use this assumption.
 In GCC you can do the same with `__builtin_unreachable`:

 ```cpp
 void assume(bool pred) {